⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 What is the first step in the ADDIE training process?

 The first step in the ADDIE training process is the analysis step, which involves identifying the needs and goals of the training, as well as the characteristics of the target audience.
-This step is critical for ensuring that the training is tailored to the needs of the learners and meets the desired learning objectives.

 How do you formulate a course?